WEJL: Sports radio

 Through the 1960s, 70s and 80s, WEJL was a full service radio station, playing middle of the road music with news, sports and talk.
-Its news updates came from the staff of the Scranton Times and the ABC Information Network.
+Its news updates at 12:30 pm and 4:30 pm, along with mine working schedules, were an institution in Scranton.
+Its news updates came from the staff of the co-owned Scranton Times and the ABC Information Network.
 It adopted its current sports radio format in the 1990s, with a mix of local sports shows and national sports programming from ESPN Radio.
 Gradually, most locally-produced programming was phased out, with national ESPN shows taking up nearly all of the schedule.
 One of the few local programs on the station is "The Beer Breakfast" featuring host Neil Trama's interviews with brewers, local hospitality industry personalities, and various celebrities airing Saturday mornings at 9:00 AM.

 In 1994, the Lynetts bought 1240 WBAX in Wilkes-Barre (now WFUZ) to fill in the gaps in WEJL's coverage.
 Although WEJL's daytime signal decently covers Wilkes-Barre, much of the southern part of the market (for instance, Hazleton) gets only a grade B signal due to the area's rugged terrain.
 At night, it must power down to 32 watts, limiting its nighttime coverage to Lackawanna County.

 In 2008, the stations applied for permission to rebroadcast on FM translators W241AZ (96.1 Dunmore) and W241BB (96.1 Wilkes-Barre).
 In 2010, Times-Shamrock bought WQFN in Forest City, changed its call letters to WQFM and turned it into a full-power simulcast of WEJL.
 In April 2012 W263AL in Avoca at 100.5 began rebroadcasting WEJL and at the same time W241AZ in Dunmore switched to Clarks Summit and began rebroadcasting WFUZ through WEZX-HD2.
 In July 2013 WQFM changed its call sign to WEJL-FM.
 On November 15, 2021 WEJL-FM changed their call letters to WQFN and switched to a simulcast of hot adult contemporary-formatted WQFM 92.1 FM Nanticoke.
 In December 2021, WFUZ split from simulcasting with WEJL.

+On July 1, 2024, WEJL switched its affiliation from ESPN Radio to Fox Sports Radio, while also rebranding as "Sports Radio WEJL" and switching from the 96.1 W241BB Wilkes-Barre translator to the 102.7 W274AO Scranton translator.